przemsen/BookmarksBase/README.md

 - `BookmarksBase.Search.Cli` &mdash; Command line version of searching application.
 Obsolete
 - `BookmarksBase.Engine` &mdash; DLL library containing actual implementation of search.
 It is shared between both `Search` applications.
 - `BookmarksBase.Importer` &mdash; Command line utility to import bookmarks from web browser and pull text from web pages.
+- `BookmarksBase.Storage` &mdash; DLL library with the implementation of writing web pages data into a file.

 # 3. Release notes #